Dealing with self-criticism

-Maybe you think it’s the voice that will drive you to run faster, study more, try harder, perform better, etc. A motivating, encouraging voice is OK.
+Maybe you think that inner critic voice will drive you to run faster, study more, try harder, perform better, etc. A motivating, encouraging voice is OK.
 The problem is when we become overly harsh with ourselves.

 Understanding where self-criticism comes from

 “You didn’t lick it off a stone” is a great Irish phrase.
-It means we are influenced by the people around us, those we grew up with and those we share genes with.
+It means we are influenced by people around us, those we grew up with and those we share genes with.

 The great antidote to self-criticism

-The opposite to self-criticism is self-compassion.
+The opposite of self-criticism is self-compassion.